mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ***

 ### Exercise: Adding another copyspace
-Now that you have a working Semispace collector, you should be familiar enough with the code to start writing some yourself.
-The intention of this exercise is to reinforce the information from the Semispace section, rather than to create a useful new collector.
+Now that you have a working semispace collector, you should be familiar enough with the code to start writing some yourself.
+The intention of this exercise is to reinforce the information from the semispace section, rather than to create a useful new collector.

-1. Create a copy of your Semispace collector, called `triplespace`.
+1. Create a copy of your semispace collector, called `triplespace`.
 2. Add a new copyspace to the collector, called the `youngspace`, with the following traits:
     * New objects are allocated to the youngspace (rather than the fromspace).